ctmm-initiative/ctmmMoveApp_akde/README.md

 `homerange.gpkg`: A geopackage with the calculated akde home ranges.

-`akde_summary.txt`: Summary of the calculated home ranges.
-(PLEASE DEFINE THE DIFFERENT COLUMNS IN THE TABLE - e.g. home range size in km^2...)
+`akde_summary.csv`: Summary of the calculated home ranges.
+The table contains the following columns: `id` the name of the animal, `unit` the unit of the home-range area, the estimated home-range area (`est`) at a given isopleth level (as chosen above, the default is 0.95) and the lower (`low`) and upper (`high`) 95 % confidence interval.

 ### Settings

-`Isopleth level`: the isopleth level for which the home range is calculated and shown on the map.
-(PLEASE DESCRIBE WHAT ISOPLETH IS)
+`Isopleth level`: Coverage level of the utilization distribution area.
+I.e., the 50% core home range would be given by level of 0.50.

 `Store settings`: click to store the current settings of the app for future workflow runs.